US banking market, mapped

 You sell to consumers directly.
 Personal checking accounts, retail mortgages, savings apps, and consumer-side fintech want consumer data, not a B2B bank list.
 The buyer on this dataset is the bank, not the bank’s customers.

 You only sell at the top-3 enterprise tier.
-If your motion is one annual contract with Chase, Bank of America, and Wells Fargo, you need three relationship managers and a strong contract redline.
-A list of 4,500 banks is the wrong tool.
+If your motion is one annual contract with Chase, Bank of America, and Wells Fargo, you need three relationship managers and strong contract redlines, not a large database.
+A big list is the wrong tool for a three-logo pipeline.

 Your sales motion only fires above $10M ACV.
 The roughly 4,000 community banks under 1 billion dollars in assets will not fit your unit economics.
 A community bank president writes a 50,000 dollar check for new fraud software, not a 10 million dollar core-platform replacement on day one.

 You need real-time call-report data.
-The FDIC publishes call-report data quarterly with a 30-to-45 day reporting lag.
+Regulator call-report cycles publish quarterly with a 30-to-45 day reporting lag.
 We refresh the contact graph monthly, which is the right cadence for prospecting and the wrong cadence for risk-monitoring or counterparty surveillance.

-If you Google "largest banks in the US," the top result is usually a Statista or Bankrate page that lists the top 15 by total assets.
-Asset-ranked lists are right for capital-markets work.
-They are the wrong tool for vendor prospecting.
-They are the wrong lens if you are a vendor trying to figure out which 4,000 community banks to actually call this quarter.
+If you Google “largest banks in the US,” the top result ranks the majors by total assets.
+Asset-ranked lists are right for capital-markets work and the wrong tool for vendor prospecting.
 By assets, JPMorgan Chase is roughly twelve times the size of M&T. By branch count, JPMorgan is roughly four times the size of M&T. The asset gap flatters concentration in a way the branch gap does not.
+Build a territory plan off the asset list and you over-index on five logos while leaving the regional books under-covered.

 The second problem is universe definition.
-Many third-party vendor databases blend FDIC-insured banks with mortgage originators, consumer-finance companies, title-loan operators, and CFPB-regulated non-bank lenders, then call the result a "banks" file.
-That inflates the count to something five times larger than the FDIC's 4,500 figure and pollutes the segmentation.
+Many third-party vendor databases blend insured commercial banks with mortgage originators, consumer-finance companies, title-loan operators, and non-bank lenders, then call the result a “banks” file.
+That inflates the count far above the depository figure and pollutes the segmentation.
 Selling fraud software to a title-loan shop is a different sale than selling fraud software to a community bank.
-Generalist databases collapse banks and title-loan shops into one label, and AEs burn a quarter on leads that fail discovery.
+Generalist databases collapse them into one label, and AEs burn a quarter on leads that fail discovery.

 The third problem is the buyer.
 Enterprise B2B databases roll up by parent holding company and lose the branch.
-They show JPMorgan Chase & Co. as one row with a corporate Manhattan address, and the 4,700 Chase branches collapse into a single record.
-For most banking-vendor categories, the buyer is not at the parent: it is the bank's chief operating officer, head of operations, branch operations director, or regional president.
+They show JPMorgan Chase & Co. as one row with a corporate Manhattan address, and all 4,700 branches collapse into a single record.
+For most banking-vendor categories, the buyer is not at the parent: it is the bank’s chief operating officer, head of operations, branch operations director, or regional president.
 Asset-ranked lists see the size but not the procurement seat.
 Generalist databases see the parent but not the operating bank.
-The branch-level view, anchored on FDIC institution data and resolved to named decision-makers, is what closes deals.
+The branch-count and decision-maker view is the layer most vendor stacks are missing.

 This is the gap Orbital sits in.
-We map US small and mid-market businesses, classify each location into its market, find the decision-maker for that location, and ship a verified contact before the conversation starts.
-The same machinery that builds a usable HVAC list builds a usable community-bank list, with one difference: for banks we also surface the FDIC certificate, holding company, charter type, and asset tier on every record.
-We are the branch-count and decision-maker complement to FDIC Quarterly Banking Profile and Federal Reserve banking data, not a replacement for either.
-Both views belong in your stack.
+We map US small and mid-market businesses, place each location in its market, find the decision-maker for that location, and ship a verified contact before the conversation starts.
+For banks we also surface the bank certificate number, holding company, charter type, and asset tier on every record.
+Same methodology that builds a usable HVAC contractor list or a usable dental practice list — what is specific to banks is the regulatory layer on top.

 Questions